 Registration process is completely free of charge and it might take approximately an hour of your time.

-2. If you know the date of departure from Serbia, you should include this in the form to avoid a second visit to the same police department for de-registration.
-This procedure is free of charge.
+All you have to do is to fill in the residence application form and submit it in the nearest police station.
+If you know the date of departure from Serbia, you should include this in the form in order to avoid a second visit to the same police department for deregistration.

 At the police station they will fill in a “Bela Karta” (a white card form made of two parts).
 Once it is processed and stamped you will get your copy that you should always carry during your stay, Serbia, together with your passport.

 When you leave Serbia, this white card will be collected by the immigration officer at customs.

 Only in case that registration is your obligation and you do not register in the nearest police station in a timely manner, you could get a fine the next time you present any official paperwork.